Bidding Zone Review

 ENTSO-E and the TSOs aim to provide regular updates to the MESC participants during the BZR process.

 More information on MESC can be found here

 ENTSO-E and the TSOs will be organising regular public workshops with a wide range of stakeholders to provide update on the BZR process.

 - 14 November 2022: Svenska Krafnat (SVK) webinar on BZR

 - 16 September 2022: ENTSO-E Bidding Zone Review Workshop on Transition Costs Questionnaire and Status Update

 - 21 April 2022: ENTSO-E Bidding Zone Review Stakeholders’ Workshop

-TSOs of the BZRRs expect to hold a public consultation in May 2023 regarding at least the following aspects:
+TSOs of the BZRRs expect to hold a public consultation in Autumn 2023 regarding at least the following aspects:

 - the impacts of alternative BZ configurations on at least the following criteria: ‘Market liquidity and transaction costs’ and ‘Transition costs’ based on the reports on both criteria that will be provided with the public consultation material;

 - The identification of practical considerations which may need to be considered in case of a possible BZ configuration change as set forth in Article 14(10) of the Electricity Regulation, including possible timescales for implementation of alternative BZ configurations.